Vhati/Slipstream-Mod-Manager/skel_common/readme_modders.txt

 Creating an .ftl File

   An .ftl file is simply a renamed .zip with a specific file structure.
-  For an example, try renaming and unpacking the example .ftl file that comes with the program.
+  For an example, try renaming and unpacking the example mods.

   The root of the ZIP file should contain one or more of these folders:
     data/
     audio/
     fonts/
     img/
+    mod-appendix/

   You should ONLY put in the files that you want to modify.
 This keeps mod sizes low and prevents major conflict between mods.

+  The "mod-appendix/" folder is for extra files that will not be inserted into the game's resources.
+Slipstream will look for the following inside.

+    metadata.xml
+      Optional embedded description.
+(See the example mods.)

 The Append Extension

   Any file in your .ftl with the extension .xml.append will be appended to its respective vanilla file.
-(See the example mod.)
+(See the example mods.)

   It is highly recommended that you take advantage of this as much as possible.
 As a rule of thumb, if you're editing an event xml file,